michaloblastni/local-neural-monitoring/README.md

 ## ✅ Features

-- 📡 Real-time visualization of EEG data from Olimex EEG-SMT (CH1 and CH2)
+- 📡 Real-time visualization of EEG data from Olimex OpenEEG-SMT (CH1 and CH2)
 - ⚙️ Direct serial communication at 57600 baud
 - 📉 Double-buffered chart rendering using GDI for smooth plotting
 - 🧠 Visual distinction between CH1 and CH2 with labeled axes